 €102,85 €85,- excl.
 VAT

-Lafora's disease is an inherited, late onset, progressive myoclonic epilepsy.
+Lafora's disease is a hereditary, late onset, progressive myoclonic epilepsy.

 Specifications